 How to choose the best gaming keyboard for you

-Lots of the keyboards in this guide feature different kinds of mechanical switches, with each one offering a different kind of feedback.
-Working out which switch is best for you will help you narrow down which of these best gaming keyboards is the one you need to get.
+You'll come across various different kinds of mechanical switches when shopping for the best gaming keyboard, with each one offering a different kind of feedback – and working out which switch is best for you work out which of these keyboards is the one you need to get.

 Some use White Alps or Black Alps – these are common switches, with the White Alps being the more popular of the two due to their pronounced tactility.